Android-for-Python/Android-for-Python-Users/README.md

 Threads are available like the desktop.
 Subprocess is available, but the excutable called by subprocess on the desktop almost certainly is not available.

-Multi-tasking, on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events.
-Android is not multi-tasking, when an app is removed from the UI it *pauses*, and then does not execute any app code.
-Execution without a UI requires an Android service.
+Multi-tasking, on the desktop when an app loses focus or is minimized it continues to execute - it just doesnt see UI events; it is said to move to the *background*.
+Android is not multi-tasking, when an app is removed from the UI it *pauses*, and then does not execute any app code there is no *background* operation.
+Execution in the *background* requires an [Android Service](#android-service).

 Apps have a lifecycle, keep to the [Kivy Lifcycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle) so that the app keeps to the [Android Lifecycle](https://developer.android.com/guide/components/activities/activity-lifecycle#alc).
 Android api calls made outside of the Kivy App class or its children may cause non-deterministic behavior or crashes.